 At Sharesies, we’re firm believers in investing an affordable amount, regularly, over a long period of time.
 Investing for the long-term means you have more time to ride out the ups and downs of the share market, which helps reduce your risk and take advantage of the magic of compound growth.
 With a bit of patience and diversification, investments do tend to grow over time!

 You don’t need heaps of money to get started, either.
 By investing as little as $5 each payday, you can start building a nice little nest egg for the future!
 Even if it’s just a small amount, having money set aside can help make sure you’re prepared for all the big milestones and unexpected events in life.
-It’s even easier to do if you set up an automatic payment, because you can set and forget your deposits and let your investments do all the work for you!
+It’s even easier to do if you set up an auto-invest order, because you can set and forget your deposits and let your investments do all the work for you!